alfonso-inamilab/taiko_rehab/README.md

 | Hit | HIT if the user hit the note, MISS if not | string |

 ## Usage
-Open a terminal where the progra is located and type:
+Open a terminal where the program is located, go the the `bin` folder and type:

 `python taiko_rehab.py [midi_file_path.mid]`